 What made you start Chemical Free Community?

-I was the ‘one’ in the crazy 1 in 8 statistic for breast cancer and now a 7 year ‘Breasty Graduate’.
-While I was evaluating how I would reduce the risk of the cancer reoccurring, I made the connection between toxic chemicals and cancer, particular EDC’s (Endocrine Disrupting Chemicals).
+I was the ‘one’ in the crazy 1 in 8 statistics for breast cancer and am now a 7-year ‘Breasty Graduate’.
+While I was evaluating how I would reduce the risk of the cancer reoccurring, I made the connection between toxic chemicals and cancer, particularly EDC’s (Endocrine Disrupting Chemicals).
 That led me into looking for safer alternatives across all aspects of life.
-It started with food, but the list got longer; dry cleaning, paints and carpets, mattresses, clothing, accommodation.
+It started with food, but the list got longer; dry cleaning, paints, and carpets, mattresses, clothing, accommodation.
 From a deeper perspective, cancer tends to make you re-evaluate life and its purpose.
 I realised I wanted to leave a legacy that contributes to the health and wellness of our global community.
-So I said farewell to corporate consulting and threw myself into the chemical free journey.
+So I said farewell to corporate consulting and threw myself into the chemical-free journey.

 How can people use your service to improve their lives?

-We have a lot of new parents connecting with us, who are starting to question what they are putting in, on and around their children.
-They are using our library of information (videos, books and apps) to become more informed then our directory to find non toxic alternatives.
+We have a lot of new parents connecting with us, who are starting to question what they are putting in, on, and around their children.
+They are using our library of information (videos, books, and apps) to become more informed than our directory to find non-toxic alternatives.
 The website is accessible to everyone and it’s free to search our:

 - Directory to find safe, no/low toxic products and services

-- Facebook events lists all the workshops and seminars, movie night etc that our supplier members are presenting.
+- Facebook events list all the workshops and seminars, movie nights etc that our supplier members are presenting.

 If you had a short message you could give people what would you want to say?